SmritiSatyan/SmritiSatyan/README.md

 ### Hi there 👋

-I am Smriti, a technical writer.
-I am a Computer Science engineer, who graduated in 2017.
-I have experience
+I am Smriti, a tech enthusiast.
+My interests include technical writing, exploring Machine Learning algorithms, and building meaningful ML applications.
 <!--
 **SmritiSatyan/SmritiSatyan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.